arecmetafora/GetMeThere/README.md

 GetMeThere provides two out-of-the-box UI components to work with offline navigation and georeference:  `Map` and `Compass`

 A `Map` is a tiny and lightweight offline map of a specific location's neighborhood.
-It helps users to find their way home by providing a simple guidance thought a small offline map.
-It is very useful when the user needs to get an overview about his roundness and can be used in a variety of situations, as instance, finding his hotel, points of interests in a tracking challenge, etc.
+It helps users to find their way home by providing a simple guidance through a small offline map.
+It is very useful when the user needs to get an overview about his surroundings and can be used in a variety of situations, for instance, finding his hotel, points of interests in a tracking challenge, etc.

 <img src="https://github.com/arecmetafora/GetMeThere/raw/master/Screenshot.png" width="300" align="middle">

-You can declare a `Map` via XML and shown in the example below:
+You can declare a `Map` via XML as shown in the example below:

 ```XML
 <com.arecmetafora.getmethere.Map